 Now, let's take a closer look at why you would want to invest in longform content.

 Looking to create stunning longform content?
 Follow the lead of the BBC, Honda, and Tripadvisor and build immersive longform content using Shorthand.
-Sign up for your free trial.
+Sign up and publish your first story free.

 There are lots of different reasons to produce longform content, depending on your business model and marketing strategy.
 This is just a quick summary — I’m sure you can think of more!